 Coordinates: N 54.15735, W 3.09992

 Birkrigg Common is a wonderful open access area overlooking the Furness peninsula and Morecambe Bay.
-The summit is marked with a trig point and bench and being one of the highest points on the Furness peninsula, offers fabulous distant views in all directions.
+The summit is marked with a white trig point and bench.
+Being one of the highest points on the Furness peninsula, it offers fabulous distant views in all directions, including northwards towards Lake District mountains and southwards towards Blackpool tower on a good day.
 You can explore the Common via the numerous grassy footpaths which run between limestone features and bracken.
 The summit is a 5 minute gentle uphill stroll from the stated parking area, although there are plenty of other roadside parking areas giving open access to the whole Common.
-Parking all free but no facilities nearby.
+Parking is all free but no facilities nearby.

-Continue on the minor road which soon begins to descend with wonderful open views ahead over Morecambe Bay.
-Soon pass through a small settlement and approx 0.2 miles beyond, some rough roadside parking gives access to The Druid’s Circle, still within Birkrigg Common.
+Continue on the narrow road which soon begins to descend with wonderful open views ahead over Morecambe Bay.
+Shortly, the road bends through a small settlement and approx 0.2 miles beyond, just past where the wall on the right turns away from the road, there is some rough roadside parking for The Druid’s Circle, still within Birkrigg Common.

 Druid's Stone Circle